 - Delete all the files present in the folder

 - Reboot the device and try checking if the problem is solved

-If you've any thoughts on Fix – connected to Wi-Fi hotspot but no internet access for Android, then feel free to drop in below comment box.
+If you've any thoughts on Mobile Hotspot connected but no internet Access on Android [3 Solution], then feel free to drop in below comment box.
 Also, please subscribe to our restoreBin YouTube channel for amazing videos tips.
 Cheers!